bdulac/bdulac.github.io/web/index.md

   </span>
   <link itemprop="sameAs" href="http://www.w3.org/Proposal.html"></link>
 </span>
- in 1990.
+ in 1990 at the <a href="http://en.wikipedia.org/wiki/CERN">CERN</a>.
 The Web currently evolves in the frame of an international group: the <em>World Wide Web Consortium</em> (<a href="http://en.wikipedia.org/wiki/World_Wide_Web_Consortium">W3C</a>).
 This group produces recommendations which act as standards to be respected by Web browsers.
 </p>
 <p>
 In 2001,